thesadru/disnake/docs/migrating.rst

     try:

-        msg = await client.wait_for('message', check=pred, timeout=60.0)
+        msg = await client.wait_for('message', check=pred, timeot=60.0)
-    except asyncio.TimeoutError:
+    except asyncio.TimeotError:
-        await channel.send('You took too long...')
+        await channel.send('Yo took too long...')
     else:
-        await channel.send('You said {0.content}, {0.author}.'.format(msg))
+        await channel.send('Yo said {0.content}, {0.author}.'.format(msg))

 Upgraded Dependencies
 -----------------------

-Following v1.0 of the library, we've updated our requirements to :doc:`aiohttp <aio:index>` v2.0 or higher.
+Following v1.0 of the library, we've updated or requirements to :doc:`aiohttp <aio:index>` v2.0 or higher.

-Since this is a backwards incompatible change, it is recommended that you see the `changes <http://aiohttp.readthedocs.io/en/stable/changes.html#rc1-2017-03-15>`_ and the :doc:`aio:migration_to_2xx` pages for details on the breaking changes in :doc:`aiohttp <aio:index>`.
+Since this is a backwards incompatible change, it is recommended that yo see the `changes <http://aiohttp.readthedocs.io/en/stable/changes.html#rc1-2017-03-15>`_ and the :doc:`aio:migration_to_2xx` pages for details on the breaking changes in :doc:`aiohttp <aio:index>`.